 Another big name, Ewan McGregor had multiple cancerous moles removed in the early 2000s and has since dedicated himself to avoiding two habits that increase the risk of other cancers, which are smoking and drinking alcohol.

 A very vocal spokesperson of the cancer community, the Kardashian sister had two moles removed from her back, one of which was a melanoma.
 Now she has herself examined every 3 months and is always careful to follow the ABCDEs of sun safety.

 Popular talk show host and producer, Andy Cohen had a spot on his lip checked out at the insistence of his friend.
 While previously addicted to tanning, he quickly changed the way he approached sun safety when he found out it was a melanoma.

 Bob Marley was a giant in the music industry, known for his genre bending music.
-In 1981, however, he sadly passed away from a skin cancer that developed under his toenail.
-Due to its unusual position it was discovered too late, and acts as a reminder to everyone to always check any unusual spot with your dermatologist.
+In 1981, however, he sadly passed away from skin cancer that developed under his toenail.
+Due to its unusual position, it was discovered too late and acts as a reminder to everyone to always check any unusual spot with your dermatologist.